Strichartz estimates for the half Klein-Gordon equation on asymptotically flat backgrounds and applications to cubic Dirac equations: The parametrix construction

-\end{thm} For $|\xi|\le1$, i.e., $k<0$, we have the kernel bound for $\lambda=1$ via a minor modification. \begin{proof} To obtain the pointwise bound of the kernels, we follow the proof of Theorem 5 of \cite{metataru}.
+\begin{proof} To obtain the pointwise bound of the kernels, we follow the proof of Theorem 5 of \cite{metataru}.
 In other words, we exploit Theorem \ref{kernel-bdd} together with a $\chi_\lambda$-conjugation with respect to the flow for the rescaled half Klein-Gordon operator $D_t+\langle D_x\rangle_\lambda$ on the flat space.
-We denote the conjugated operator of the evolution operator $\mathcal S_\lambda(t,s)$ by
+We denote the conjugated operator of the evolution operator $\mathcal S_{(k)}(t,s)$ by

 Then a computation yields